Extinct Bird Status

 France is the clearest example of how a country can end up on the wrong side of this.
 The European Commission formally referred France to the Court of Justice of the EU over its failure to stop illegal ortolan hunting.
 Despite national legislation that technically protects the bird, enforcement gaps allowed the practice to continue at scale.
 A 2024 study mapping illegal trapping sites found 230 active trapping locations operating between 2011 and 2018, which gives a sense of how persistent the problem has been even decades after the legal ban.

-Beyond the EU Birds Directive, the EU also enforces wildlife trade rules through Council Regulation (EC) No 338/97, which implements CITES obligations across all member states.
-This covers imports, exports, re-exports, and internal trade.
-While ortolan bunting is not currently listed on a CITES Appendix, EU trade regulations can still apply to specimens moving across borders, particularly when combined with national-level protections.
 In the UK post-Brexit, the Wildlife and Countryside Act 1981 is the primary framework, and it makes selling, possessing for sale, or transporting a wild bird for sale illegal unless the bird is specifically excluded.
-In the US, the Migratory Bird Treaty Act (MBTA) prohibits taking, possessing, importing, exporting, transporting, selling, purchasing, bartering, or offering for sale any protected migratory bird or its parts without a valid permit.
+In the US, the Migratory Bird Treaty Act (MBTA) prohibits taking, possessing, importing, exporting, transporting, selling, purchasing, bartering, or offering for sale any protected migratory bird or its parts without a [valid permit](https://www. law. cornell.

 The cruelty problem: why animal welfare makes this worse

-Wildlife law is one pillar of the ban.
-Animal welfare is another.
-The traditional ortolan preparation method involves a sequence of deliberate suffering: blinding, confinement in a small dark cage, force-feeding, and finally drowning in alcohol.
-Each stage causes measurable distress to a wild animal.
 BirdLife International has documented this process explicitly, and it is a significant part of why ortolan has attracted persistent NGO and advocacy attention well beyond standard poaching cases.
 Many other illegal wildlife trades involve killing animals quickly; ortolan preparation is designed to involve prolonged physical manipulation before death.
 That distinction matters both legally (some jurisdictions have specific animal cruelty statutes on top of wildlife protection laws) and in terms of public and political will to enforce the ban.

 What the population data actually shows

 Ortolan bunting is not currently classified as extinct or critically endangered, but its population trajectory is genuinely concerning.
 The IUCN lists it as Emberiza hortulana with a declining population trend.
 Declines are driven by a combination of agricultural intensification (which reduces insect and seed availability on breeding grounds), habitat loss along migration routes, and the sustained pressure of illegal trapping and hunting.
-Research published in Oryx synthesized evidence on the causes of ortolan decline and specifically identified illegal trapping and the fattening practice as factors that compound natural population stress.
-The Science Advances study went further, using stable isotope and migration connectivity analysis to show that the birds being killed in France were drawn from populations that could not sustain that level of removal.

 This connects ortolan to a broader pattern that appears with other species covered here: the tipping point between stable and declining is often reached before anyone notices, and by the time population data flags a crisis, the cause has been operating for decades.
 The ortolan's situation is not as acute as birds that have already gone extinct, but the combination of habitat pressure and illegal harvest is a well-documented path toward irreversible decline.
 The auwo bird is the related extinction question many people ask, so it is worth checking the latest conservation status before assuming is the auwo bird extinct.
 Conservation science treats it as a serious concern precisely because the mechanisms driving decline are understood and preventable.